La Fortuna in 3 Days

-Most people are drawn to La Fortuna by Volcán Arenal, and rightly so.
+Most people are drawn to La Fortuna because of its proximity to the spectacular Volcán Arenal, and rightly so.
 However, there are plenty of other things in and around La Fortuna, including a whole host of white knuckle activities.
 But if, like me, you like to keep your feet firmly on the ground, then there are waterfalls and wildlife to enjoy.
-Add in some great food and a spot of retail therapy and you have the perfect recipe for a few days in La Fortuna.
+Add in some great food and drink and a spot of retail therapy and you have the perfect recipe for a few days in La Fortuna.
 Bear in mind that, depending on the weather, views of the volcano vary between spectacular and non existent and be prepared to juggle your schedule around accordingly.

-We flew to San Jose and hired a car, heading first to La Fortuna as part of a 3 week road trip.
-Car hire is expensive in Costa Rica, so we went right to the bottom of the budget options with Mex Rent a car.
+We flew to San Jose and hired a car for our 3 week road trip, then drove the 73 miles to La Fortuna.
+Car hire is expensive in Costa Rica, so we went right to the bottom of the budget options with Mex Rent a Car.
 Even that set us back $942 for 18 days.

-Things are rather spread out so a car is ideal.
-If you don’t have one, there are plenty of tour operators offering organised trips to the main attractions.
+The main attractions in Costa Rica are rather spread out, so a car is ideal.
+If you don’t have one, there are plenty of tour operators offering transportation and organised trips.

 Drive to La Fortuna